johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/STM32/ReadMe.md

 ## Analysis of the ouput

-We can see from the results that this model is using two detection scales:
+We can see from the results that this model is using diferent detection scales:
-- One at 13×13 grid (for large objects).
+- Layer 9 (13×13 grid) for large objects.
-- Another at 26×26 grid (for smaller objects).
+- Layer 7 (26×26 grid) for medium-sized objects.

 ### Types of Layers